-- 1. Requires at the time of hiring that employer provide, in writing, employee's rate of pay, hours of employment, and wage payment schedule and make it available to the employee, either in writing or through a posted notice, any employment practices and policies regarding wages, vacation pay, sick leave, health and welfare benefits, and other comparable matters. - 2.
-Requires payment of minimum wage of \$10.10 (as of January 1, 2017). - Requires that all hourly non-exempt employees be paid for all hours worked. - 4.
-Requires that wages be paid on a weekly basis unless a waiver is approved by Commissioner of Labor. - 5.
-Requires that wages be paid in cash or by check, or, if the employee requests it in writing, by direct deposit to his or her bank account. - a.
+- 1. Requires at time of hiring that employer provide, in writing, employee's rate of pay, hours of employment, and wage payment schedule and make available to employee, either in writing or through a posted notice, any employment practices and policies regarding wages, vacation pay, sick leave, health and welfare benefits, and other comparable matters. - 2.
+Requires payment of minimum wage of \$11 (scheduled to increase to \$12 per hour effective September 1, 2020; \$13 per hour effective August 1, 2021; \$14 per hour effective July 1, 2022; and \$15 per hour effective June 1, 2023). - 3.
+Requires that all hourly non-exempt employees be paid for all hours worked. - 4.
+Requires that wages be paid on a weekly or bi-weekly basis unless a waiver to pay on another basis is approved by Commissioner of Labor. - 5.
+Requires that wages be paid in cash or by check, or, if the employee requests it in writing, by direct deposit to his or her bank account or by paycard (new employees can be required to be paid by direct deposit). - a.
 Payments must be accompanied by a pay stub indicating hours worked, regular, overtime and total wages, itemized deductions, and net earnings. - b.
 Deductions and withholdings must be computed separately for vacation pay and regular wages. - c.
-Deductions and withholdings may not be made from employees' wages, except as follows: - (1) Employer is required or empowered to do so by state or federal law; or - (2) An employee has provided written authorization for a deduction on a form pre-approved by the Commissioner of Labor; or - (3) An employee authorizes, in writing, a deduction for medical surgical or hospital care without financial benefit to the employer that is recorded in the employer's wage records.
+Deductions and withholdings may not be made from employees' wages, except as follows: - (1) Employer is required or empowered to do so by state or federal law; or - (2) An employee has provided written authorization for a deduction on a form pre-approved by the Commissioner of Labor; or

-- 6. Requires that overtime (calculated at time and one-half) be paid for hours over 40 in a workweek if the employee is non-exempt.
-Does not require overtime pay to exempt employees. - 7.
-Requires employers to allow employees one day off each calendar week. - 8.
-Does not require premium pay for employees who work on weekend days unless it constitutes overtime work for non-exempt employees. - 9.
-Does not require employers to grant paid holidays, to close on holidays, or to pay employees extra for working on holidays. - 10.
+- (3) An employee authorizes, in writing, a deduction for medical surgical or hospital care without financial benefit to the employer that is recorded in the employer's wage records. - 7.
+If employer pays the employee by paycard (with the employee's written consent): - a.
+The paycard must be associated with an ATM network that has a "substantial number" of in-network ATMs; - b.
+Employees must be permitted to make at least three withdrawals without fees per pay period; - c.
+None of the employer's costs for using paycards assessed to employees; and - d.
+The employer must provide employees with the ability to check, free of charge, payroll account balances 24 hours a day, 7 days a week by automated telephone system, teller machine or electronically. - 8.
+Requires that overtime (calculated at time and one-half) be paid for hours over 40 in a workweek if the employee is non-exempt.
+Does not require overtime pay to exempt employees. - 9.
+Requires employers to allow employees one day off each calendar week. - 10.
+Does not require premium pay for employees who work on weekend days unless it constitutes overtime work for non-exempt employees. - 11.
+Does not require employers to grant paid holidays, to close on holidays, or to pay employees extra for working on holidays. - 12.
 Requires payment of wages in certain time periods for terminations. - a.
 For voluntary terminations, final wages are due not later than the next regular pay day either through regular payment channels or by mail. - b.
 For involuntary terminations, final wages are due no later than the business day next succeeding the date of the discharge.